ZebraDevs/flow/README.md

 This library is meant for generating groups of data from separate series.
 The core problems it is meant to address are:

-- How do we know what elements of data across multiple input streams relate to one other?
+- How do we know which elements of data relate to one other across multiple series?
 - How do we know when this data is ready to be retrieved ("captured") for further use?
 - How do we capture different types of data uniformly and with minimal overhead?